tamim-01/Todo-BackEnd/README.md

 # Todo List Backend
+##Authors
+This project was created by Tamim Yousefi and Sepehr Sharafi. you can find the frontend in my repositories too.
 ## Overview
 This is the backend for a Todo List application, which includes user management capabilities and integrates with a PostgreSQL database.
-The backend is built using [Node.js/Express]. you can find the frontend in my repositories too.
+The backend is built using [Node.js/Express].

 ## Features
 - User registration and login
 - Task management (create, read, update, delete tasks)